NormanLo4319/Assignment_8/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+After completed the initial analysis, we design a Flask API based on the queries that we have just developed.

-* Use FLASK to create your routes.
+* Use FLASK to create the routes.

 ### Routes